Irina Nevzlin: Non-fiction author

-In 2019 Nevzlin published her so-far only book "The Impact of Identity: The Power of Knowing Who You Are".
+In 2019 Nevzlin published her book "The Impact of Identity: The Power of Knowing Who You Are".

-In April 2020, the book won a silver Nautilus Book Awardfor 2019 in the Inner Prosperity & Right Livelihood category.
+In April 2020, the book won a silver Nautilus Book Award for 2019 in the Inner Prosperity & Right Livelihood category.
 The book was also ranked among Amazon #1 Best Sellers in Globalization, in Public Policy Immigration, in Social Psychology and Interactions, in Cultural Anthropology, and in Modern Philosophy.
 The book has received rave reviews from many individuals, including Tony Blair and Garry Kasparov.

 Recognition

 In 2017, she was chosen by The Jerusalem Post as one of the 50 most influential Jews in the world.